elixir-no-nels/nels-docs/docs/about.md

 If your data is generated at one of the Norwegian sequencing core facilities organized in NorSeq, your core facility can help you with the application and directly upload the data to your NeLS project.

-If your data is generated elsewhere, you can contact ELIXIR Norway support desk directly and apply for a storage quota in SBI
+If your data is generated elsewhere, you can contact <a href="mailto:contact@bioinfo.no?subject=NeLS-SEEK quota">ELIXIR-NO Helpdesk</a> directly and apply for a storage quota in SBI.

 ## Terminology